Miloš Malivojević

-Miloš Malivojević (born 29 May 1993) is an association football player who plays for Italian Serie B club Vicenza.
+Miloš Malivojević (born 29 May 1993) is an association football player who plays as a midfielder for Italian Serie B club Vicenza.

 Career

 Parma

 Born in Scandiano, Emilia region, Italy, Malivojević started his career at Emilian club Parma.
 He was the member of the under-17 team in 2009–10 season.
 He scored 2 goals in 2010 Torneo Città di Arco, which he was the top-scorer of Parma in the tournament as well as the joint-third among the players.
 In 2010–11 season he returned to Scandiano for Scandianese Calcio.
 However, he was suffered from groin injury and missed 3 months.
 After the season Malivojević returned to Parma for its reserve (the under-20 team).

 On 4 July 2012 Malivojević left for Italian fourth level club Renate along with Davide Adorni, Antonio Santurro and Emiliano Storani.

 Malivojević was a substitute for Renate in the promotion play-offs first round (semi-finals), both replacing Marco Gaeta at half-time, who plays as a wing forward in the 4–3–3 formation.
 Eventually Renate lost 1–2 in aggregate to Venezia.